In the eternal sense, my title is REALLY true. Every one of us carries a VERY fundamentalist belief that either:

 The key is naturally LABELS ... your hubristic closed minded "whatevers" are of course "right" and "ok" ... "righteous even", while the other tribe ... well, not so good.
 Let's just say "deplorable".

 I'm absolutely certain that the author can find white Christians in fly-over country that DO meet every single negative stereotype he has to pile on them.
-To the extent they are Christians, they would be less than perfect ones -- which is the unfortunate state of 100% of us.
-However, when it comes to seeking to be like the only divinely perfect human in history, the height of the bar should be at least checked!
+To the extent they are Christians, they would be less than perfect ones -- which is the unfortunate state of 100% of us, because loving our enemies is a REALLY high bar.
+However, when it comes to seeking to be like the only divinely perfect human in history (JESUS), the height of the bar should be at least checked!

 Do not judge lest ye be judged and love your enemies would be good places to start for Christians.